qho-djo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Expect the best.
 Prepare for the worst.
 Capitalize on what comes Mozart composed his music not for the elite, but for everybody rot13
+Numbers have life; they're not just symbols on paper